 Even though it may get tedious, always, always, always insist that the pairs commit to a series of ‘Are-you-ready?’ commands BEFORE someone starts leaning.
-This routine not only sharpens people’s attention, but it will pay dividends later in your program, especially if you plan on embarking on higher-level adventures.
+This routine not only sharpens people’s attention but will pay dividends later in your program, especially if you plan on embarking on higher-level adventures.

 Instruct spotters to focus their hands on the ‘meaty’ part of the faller’s back, often around the upper torso and shoulder blades.
 If their hands venture too far apart, or too high, the spotter is likely to slip off the faller’s back.

 As your group is practising their spotting skills, wander in and out of the pairs providing useful feedback.
 If you observe any shenanigans or un-trustworthy moves, interrupt the activity and immediately process the impact of such behaviour.

 You could integrate Trust Leans as part of a well-designed SEL program to help your group make caring and constructive choices about personal behaviour and social interactions across different situations.

 Specifically, this activity offers ample opportunities to explore and practice the following social & interpersonal skills:

 Anticipating & Evaluating the Consequences of One’s Actions

 You can learn more about SEL and how it can support character education here.